SyedaMahveen/Task-Manager/README.md

 - Free and open source.
 - Lightweight but powerful.
 - Supports HTML, CSS, and JavaScript out of the box.
-- Extensions like **Live Server** let you preview your app instantly.
  - Built-in GitHub integration for deployment.

  🌍 Applications